 Einstein himself said “I believe in intuitions and inspirations.
 I sometimes feel that I am right.
 I do not know that I am.
 When two expeditions of scientists, financed by the Royal Academy, went forth to test my theory of relativity, I was convinced that their conclusions would tally with my hypothesis.
 I was not surprised when the eclipse of May 29, 1919, confirmed my intuitions.
 I would have been surprised if I had been wrong.”
 1

-Tesla (1856 — 1943) was an inventor.
-One of the most famous of his inventions was the Tesla coil which enabled wireless technologies.
+Tesla (1856 — 1943), inventor, created the Tesla coil, enabling wireless technologies.
 He is credited by many sources for following his intuition in creating his inventions.

 “Be alone, that is the secret of invention; be alone, that is when ideas are born.”Nikola Tesla